 Ó Cadhain, Máirtín (1906–70), republican, creative writer, and academic, was born 4 January 1906 at An Cnocán Glas, Spiddal, Co.
 Galway, second born and first surviving child among seven sons and six daughters of Seán Ó Cadhain, farmer, and Bríd Ní Chonfhaola, farmer's daughter, both of Co.
 Galway, who were married on 21 February 1904.
 He received his primary education in Spiddal boys' national school and (after the completion of the normal course there) was retained by the principal teacher as an apprentice teacher or ‘monitor’ until 1924, when having won a King's scholarship (for the second time), he entered St Patrick's College, Drumcondra, to train as a primary teacher.
 He graduated in July 1926.

 He spent short periods teaching in Daighinis and in Galway city, where he attended university and was awarded a diploma in education in May 1927.
 Later that year, he was appointed principal teacher in Camas, Co.
 Galway, from whence he transferred to An Carn Mór, Co.
 Galway, in 1932.
-He had already enlisted in the IRA and become commanding officer of the Camas company, and in 1930 was elected chairman of the West Connacht branch of the INTO.
+He had already enlisted in the Irish Republican Army (IRA) and become commanding officer of the Camas company, and in 1930 was elected chairman of the West Connacht branch of the Irish National Teachers' Organisation (INTO).
 In An Carn Mór he continued to engage in republican activities; was active in an organisation called ‘Muintir na Gaeltachta’ which he helped to found in 1934; founded a branch of the Gaelic League in An Carn Mór; and in 1935 was elected to the Central Committee of the League.
 His republican activity led to his dismissal from the principalship of An Carn Mór school (1936), to his imprisonment in Arbour Hill barracks (1939), and to his internment in the Curragh camp (April 1940–July 1944).

 During his internment Ó Cadhain was engaged in various educational projects on behalf of his co-internees, including lecturing on history, teaching Irish, and publishing a journal.
 He also busied himself with learning Russian and improving his command of French, with reading widely in Irish and European literature and literary criticism, and with creative writing in Irish.
 In the 1930s he had published four important collections of folklore from his native area in Béaloideas, the journal of the Folklore Society of Ireland, had produced (1932) a translation into Irish of Charles Kickham's (qv) novel Sally Kavanagh, and had published (1939) a collection of short stories, Idir shùgradh agus dáirìre.
 It was with his second collection of short stories, An braon broghach (1948), which contained a number of stories that he had written while interned, that Ó Cadhain began to emerge as a significant creative writer whose study of literature during his internment had had a profound impact on his imaginative and intellectual development.
 In 1949 his important novel, Cré na cille, was published and was followed in 1953 by a third collection of short stories, Cois Caoláire, which contains several excellent stories and demonstrates his command of many kinds of material and technique.
 In the meantime he had produced a further novel, Athnuachan, which he declined to publish, though it was awarded the Club Leabhar prize for a novel in the Oireachtas literary competition of 1951; it appeared in print (ed.
 Breandán Ó Doibhlin) in 1995.
 For the remainder of the 1950s he appears to have lost his creative urge, though he contributed a regular column to the Irish Times from 1953 to 1956.
 Then in 1962 he published a long satirical essay in the journal Comhar on individuals and institutions who were failing, in his view, in their duty to the Irish language.
 This created a furore, and when he submitted four further essays in a similar vein they were rejected by the journal.
 He proceeded to rewrite them as a long prose work, to which he gave the title Barbed wire and in which by lavish use of intertextuality he established a frame of reference in European and earlier Irish literature, and in a number of sections discussed advances being made in the biological sciences and problems of time and history.
 This work failed to win a prize at the Oireachtas literary competition of 1964 and the comments of the adjudicators greatly offended Ó Cadhain.
 Barbed wire (ed.
 Cathal Ó Háinle) was published in 2002.